AdobeDocs/workfront.en/help/reports-and-dashboards/reports/creating-and-managing-reports/add-prompt-report.md

 ## Limitations of sharing prompted reports

-` `**Warning: **``When you share a prompted report outside `Workfront`, the user viewing the report must be logged in to `Workfront` to run the report using the prompt.
+` `**Warning: **``When you share a prompted report outside Workfront, the user viewing the report must be logged in to Workfront to run the report using the prompt.
 If the user viewing the report is not logged in, all the results of the report display without applying the prompt.

-The following are limitations in sharing prompted reports from `Workfront`:
+The following are limitations in sharing prompted reports from Workfront:

-* When you share a report publicly users cannot run the report by applying the prompt, unless they have `Workfront` credentials and log in first to view the report in `Workfront`.
+* When you share a report publicly users cannot run the report by applying the prompt, unless they have Workfront credentials and log in first to view the report in Workfront.

   For more information about sharing reports, see the article [Share a report in Adobe Workfront](../../../reports-and-dashboards/reports/creating-and-managing-reports/share-report.md).
 * When you schedule a prompted report for delivery the report in the email attachment includes the data of the report umprompted.
 When the user clicks the link in the email to access the report, they must log in first to view the report and run the prompt themselves.

   For information about scheduling a delivered report, see [Schedule an automatic report delivery](../../../reports-and-dashboards/reports/creating-and-managing-reports/set-up-automatic-report-delivery.md).